 The Five Rivers Metro Parks are located in and around Dayton, Ohio and Montgomery County.
-The parks are more and more every year than what one would expect from outdoor recreation.
-The park system is changing to meet the needs of the 21st century person.
+The parks are more than what one would expect from outdoor recreation.
 Here is a list of a few of the activities: hiking, boating, cycling, rock climbing, general fitness, horseback riding, gardening, bird watching, plant observing, and more.
 The metro park system has three types of parks, urban parks, natural area parks, and garden parks.
-The metro park system is also more than just one park, but a system of parks, trails, bike paths, and rivers.
+The park system is more than just standard parks, but a system of parks, trails, bike paths, and rivers.

-Cox Aboretum is a 189-acre facility is a place for visitors to escape among trees, shrubs, specialty gardens, mature forests, and prairies.
-Cox’s hosts many educational programs through out the year.
-Cox is located in the middle of the South Dayton area near the Dayton Mall.
+Cox Arboretum: The 189-acre facility is a place for visitors to escape among trees, shrubs, specialty gardens, mature forests, and prairies.
+Cox’s hosts many educational programs throughout the year.
+It is located in the middle of the South Dayton area near the Dayton Mall.
 Cox is easily accessed and can be enjoyed in a few hours or most of the day.
 Cox’s has many plant species to look at.
-Cox’s also host an annual butterfly house in the summer.
-Cox is great for the young and old because the trails are paved or not on a great incline.
+It also hosts an annual butterfly house in the summer.
+Cox is great for the young and old because many of the trails are paved or not on a great incline.
 Cox is the perfect place to go on a warm summer evening to look at the flowers.

-There is something for everyone to do: go downtown to Riverscape and watch the foutian in the summer, canoe at Eastwood Metropark, cross country ski at Englewood Metropark, horseback ride at Carriage Hill Metropark, moutian bike at Huffman Metropark, or look at the beautiful flowers at Alluwood Garden Metropark.
-The Metropark system has something for every age group, ability level, interest, and expereince.
+There is something for everyone to do: go downtown to Riverscape and watch the fountain in the summer, canoe at Eastwood Metropark, cross country ski at Englewood Metropark, horseback ride at Carriage Hill Metropark, mountain bike at Huffman Metropark, or look at the beautiful flowers at Alluwood Garden Metropark.
+The Metropark system has something for every age group, ability level, interest, and experience.
 The Fiver Rivers Metropark system is one of the best in the state of Ohio.